 Baking Powder – Doesn’t Bisquick already have this included?
 Yes, it does.
 However, after baking these for decades, I’ve learned that adding a little extra baking powder ensures these bad boys bake up much lighter and fluffier, just like you want them to, right?!

-Sugar – Tossing in a little bit of sugar (just a tad) does wonder for the flavor of your biscuits.
+Sugar – Adding in a little bit of sugar (just a tad) does wonder for the flavor of your biscuits.
 Try it once and you’ll be hooked.

 Butter – You’ll want to use unsalted butter cut up into small cubes.
 Cutting it up into small cubes makes it easier to cut-in to your dry ingredients.
-I like to cut up my butter, spread it out on a small plate, and stick it into the freezer for a few minutes before I get started.
+I like to cut up my butter, spread it out on a small plate, and stick it into the fridge for 30 minutes or the freezer for 12 minutes before I get started.

 Cream – Brushing just a little heavy cream over the top of your biscuits before they go into the oven will help them brown nicely and gives them that great little pop of extra flavor.
 Like all of the best recipe tricks, I learned this from my Grandma!